Oliva Ascolana del Piceno: Tradition with a Crunch

 Address: Agorà Olive Ascolane, Piazza Arringo 47, Ascoli Piceno

-The process of making Olive Ascolana involves several steps:
+The process of making Oliva Ascolana involves several steps:

 • Carefully pitted green olives: Only the finest Oliva Ascolana del Piceno DOP (Protected Designation of Origin) are selected.